Money Hack: Get free wine by using a Citibank card

 1. Get a Citibank card.
 If you're not already a Citibank customer, apply for a Citibank debit or credit card today.
 The Citibank Plus Everyday Account is free to open and comes with no transaction or account-keeping fees.

 2. Select your restaurant.
 The Citibank Dining Program has hundreds of restaurants to choose from, which are all listed on its website.
-If you're in Sydney, check out our list of participating Sydney restaurants to find one that tickles your fancy.

 3. Select your wine.
 Take your pick of wine from the available selections in the Citibank Dining Program and let your waiter know you're a Citibank cardholder.